haykgrigo3/TimeCapsuleLLM/README.md

 Imagine if an AI model didnt just pretend to be historical but actually was.

 Built on nanoGPT by Andrej Karpathy.
+Core training scripts and model architecture are his work.

 # Project Goals